 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip:Celiac artery variation has been attached great importance by the surgeons.
-However, the distribution of the lymph nodes around the variant celiac artery and the effect on prognosis has rarely been concerned.
-This study shows that the variation of the celiac artery is an important factor affecting the lymph node clearance of gastric cancer, and the decrease in the number of lymph nodes dissection does not affect the prognosis.
-Therefore, lymph nodes dissection around abnormal hepatic arteryis not recommended, especially the abnormal hepatic artery derived from the superior mesenteric artery.
+Core tip:Celiac artery variation has been given great importance by surgeons.
+However, the distribution of the lymph nodes around the variant celiac artery and its effect on prognosis have rarely been examined.
+This study shows that variation of the celiac artery is an important factor affecting the lymph node clearance of gastric cancer, and the decrease in the number of lymph nodes dissection does not affect the prognosis.
+Therefore, lymph nodes dissection around abnormal hepatic artery, especially the abnormal hepatic artery derived from the superior mesenteric artery, is not recommended.

 Mu GC, Huang Y, Liu ZM, Chen ZB, Wu XH, Qin XG, Zeng YJ.Relationship between celiac artery variation and number of lymph nodes dissection in gastric cancer surgery.
 World J Gastrointest Oncol 2019; In press